-- Acting for Aer Lingus Limited in the defence of State aid recovery actions by the Irish State following a decision of the Commission that the lower rate of the Air Travel Tax as had applied between 2009 and 2011 constituted an unlawful State aid and in proceedings brought by Aer Lingus Limited for the restitution by the State of the differential between the lower and higher taxes.
+- Acting for Aer Lingus in the defence of State aid recovery actions by the Irish State following a European Commission’s decision that the lower rate of the Air Travel tax as applied between 2009 and 2011 constituted unlawful State aid, and in the action brought by Aer Lingus against the Irish State for the restitution of the Air Travel Tax and damages.

 - Acting for Greencore Group plc in successfully defending the first follow-on actions brought in the Irish courts by Irish market participants consequent on a finding of the European Commission (IP/97/405) (subsequently upheld by the European Court of Justice on appeal) that a subsidiary of the Greencore Group, Irish Sugar plc, abused its dominant position on the Irish sugar market.

 - Acting for Greencore Group plc in its challenge to the decision of the Irish State in July 2006 in relation to the allocation of €145 million of restructuring aid on the EU wide restructuring of the EU sugar industry, culminating in a High Court judgment quashing that decision in June 2007.

 - Acting for the Beef Industry Development Society Limited in proceedings before the High Court, the Supreme Court, and the Court of Justice of the European Union in a legal challenge taken by the Irish Competition Authority in respect of a proposed rationalisation scheme for the beef processing sector in Ireland.